reginaldford/sms/readme.md

 `nested = { example = { x = [ 1, "two" ]; }; k = 5.123; } ;`

+Access fields of objects:

+`nested.example.x`

+Access array elements:

+`x = [ 1, "two" , "3" ];`

+`x[2]`

 Variables can be removed from the current context:

-`rm c;`
+`rm x;`

 Exit the program with:

 `exit; `

-The above features are premature because, though we can create nested objects and nested arrays, there is no way to refer to things inside an object from the outside and there is no way to access the elements of an array.
+SMS still lacks a package management system and proper type checking.
 As these features are added, this README will be updated.
-On the other hand, the anonymous functions can be created and called to make complex procedures already.
 Just note that type checking is essentially not being done for function calls, so we have undefined behaviour for errors like `"notANumber" + 5`;

 # FEATURES: